pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 Once you have filled in the registration information and verified your email address, you will get an account
 approval email.
 For reference, mine took 2-3 minutes to arrive.

-## Part 1 - Provision the lab environment in AWS
+## Part 1 - Provision Lab Environment in AWS

 Assuming you have registered for AWS Educate and have access to this class, perform the following: